GerritLuimstra/self-driving-car-course/Finding Lane Lines/writeup.md

 We now obtain the following output:\
 ![Default Image][gray_image]

 Next up, we would like to extract the edges from the image frame.
-This will work, however from fiddling around with the data, I found that using a Guassian Blur before extracting the edges works better.
+This will work, however from experimenting with the data, I found that using a Guassian Blur before extracting the edges works better.
 So, we simply apply a Guassian Blur with a kernel size of 5 to the image, after which we run the Canny algorithm on the frame to obtain the edges.
 For the thresholds I use 50 and 150 for low and high respectively.
 These two steps obtain the following image:\
-![Default Image][edges_image]
+![Default Image][edges_image]\

 This already looks very good.
 We can clearly see the lane lines being detected.
 However, there is also a lot of noise in the background.
 Perhaps it is a good idea to now find the region of interest.
 For the exact procedure of how I did this, I refer to the included code.
 After finding the ROI, we obtain the following image:\